samanthaming/samanthaming.com/articles/tidbits/4-declaring-css-variables.md

 }
 ```

 This was always annoying to me!
-Because I new the concept of `variables` from other programming language.
+Because I knew the concept of `variables` from other programming language.
 So I always cringe when I see this duplication.

 ### Sass to the rescue 🦸‍♀️

 And then I discovered [Sass](https://sass-lang.com/documentation/variables).
-And I can finally use variables!
+Yay, I can finally utilize variables!

 ```scss
 $secondary-color: #999;